ahmedkhelifi/Home-care/README.md

 ## Dashboard

-The dashboard is intended to inform the doctos when a patient is at high or average health risk forgets to either take the prescribed medication or enter the health updates (weight, pulse, blood pressure and temperature).
+The dashboard is intended to inform the doctos when a patient is at high or average health.

 - GET `/getPatients/health/risk`
-Returns all patients with high or average health risk
+Returns all patients with high or average health risk inlcuding the health status points.

 ## Patient